tychonievich/cso1-s2022/markdown/parts.md

 Each register has an input and an output, and with very few exceptions all computations compute register inputs from register outputs.
 Like variables, register inputs can only be specified once;
-register inputs can be used multiple times.
+register outputs can be used multiple times.

 :::example
 Syntax for interacting with registers varies by language;